-Hätsch Kalberer, Fromm Winery's Winemaker and Adam Balasoglou, Fromm's Marketing and Sales Manager, reflect on the ups and downs of what was certainly a challenging 2017 Vintage.
+Hätsch Kalberer, FROMM WINERY'S Winemaker reflects on the ups and downs of what was certainly a challenging 2017 Vintage.

 The 2017 Marlborough vintage will no doubt be defined by the amount of rain that we experienced during harvest.
 There were two serious rain events, the first starting on April 4th and the second commencing April 20th.
 Prior to both these dates we were up to date with picking, in other words all the fruit which was sufficiently ripe enough to pick was picked.
 We began harvest on March 23rd, one week later than normal, but almost the entirety of our Pinot Noir, Chardonnay, Pinot Gris and Riesling was safe indoors before April 4th, likewise most of our Syrah and our fruit for Rosé was picked before April 20th.
 Our Malbec and a small portion of our later ripening Syrah were rained on, however the vines/fruit were in good enough condition to survive the downpour and subsequently benefited from an extra 4-5 days of great, late Autumn weather.
 Our only casualty was our small block of Gewurztraminer which we felt was not up to our own quality standards, especially for a late harvest wine.